lampmerchant/tashnotes/ibmpc/ps2/cuecat.md

 # Wiring Guide for PS/2 CueCat

-Observed on PS/2 CueCat with Catalog No. 68-1965
+Observed on PS/2 CueCat with Catalog No. 68-1965, Board Model K023A016

 | Pin | Function      | Color (Male) | Color (Female) |
 | --- | ------------- | ------------ | -------------- |